 The five outcomes are universal ambitions for every child and young person, whatever their background or circumstances.
 Improving outcomes for all children and children underpins all of the development and work within Children's Trusts.

 The outcomes are mutually reinforcing.
 For example:

 Improving outcomes also involves narrowing the gap between disadvantaged children and their peers.
 The Government is focusing particularly on improving outcomes for looked after children and children with special educational needs (SEN) and disabilities, and on reducing the incidence of teenage pregnancy and number of children not in education or training.
-The Government recognises the crucial role of parents, carers and families in improving outcomes for children and children and the need to provide support for parents, carers and families in order for them to do so.
+The Government recognises the crucial role of parents, carers and families in improving outcomes for children and the need to provide support for parents, carers and families in order for them to do so.
 The Government also recognises the important role of the local community.

 In August 2010, the Coalition Government renamed ECM as Help Children Achieve More.